-is the

-cumulative rainfall for a

-year i;

-Xm: is the average rainfall observed for a given series;

-Si: is the standard deviation of annual rainfall for a given series.
+Xi is the cumulative rainfall for a year i; Xm is the average rainfall observed for a given series; Si is the standard deviation of annual rainfall for a given series.

-➤ Thirdly, the use of rainfall deficit index (RDI) allows to identify and calculate the percentage of the number of deficit years.
-The positive value indicates a wet year and the negative value indicates a dry year.
+Thirdly, the use of rainfall deficit index (RDI) allows us to identify and calculate the percentage of the number of deficit years.
+The positive value indicates a wet year, while the negative value indicates a dry year.
 It is expressed by the following formula:

-$$RDI(\%) = ((Pi-Pm)/Pm)100$$
+RDI (%) = $$((Pi-Pm)/Pm)100$$